multinetlab-amsterdam/projects/fatigue_glioma_manuscript_2022/readme.md

 ###  Toward unraveling the association between fatigue and tumor- and treatment-related factors, symptoms, and quality of life in glioma
-#### Jantine G. Röttgering, Vera Belgers, Mathilde C.M.
-Kouwenhoven, Philip C. De Witt Hamer, Hans Knoop, Linda Douw, Martin Klein
+#### Jantine G. Röttgering, Vera Belgers, Philip C. De Witt Hamer, Hans Knoop, Linda Douw, Martin Klein

 The *full* script is used for internal purposed.
 The cases are selected, data formatted, questionnaires scored and analysed conducted.